jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Microsoft Azure v2/Fetch Resource Simple Data.md

 | 	| bgp_peerings	|- 	||

 # Output:
-> resp_body_json: The JSON response body of the HTTP request to the Azure monitor metrics API.
+> The JSON response body of the HTTP request to the Azure RESTful API.
 This is a dictionary with string keys and values.

 # Raises:
 > This function does not raise any exceptions.